 If this value is set to 0, the lamps will immediately turn of when the print is finished.
 The advised time for this setting is 20 minutes.
-Every lamp loses 30 minutes of its lifetime whenever it is switched on, so it would be better to leave the lamps burning between two jobs (if the time between these jobs is not more then 30minutes).
+Every lamp loses 30 minutes of its lifetime whenever it is switched on, so it would be better to leave the lamps burning between two jobs (if the time between these jobs is not more then 30 minutes).

-▶ DELAY (ON/OFF)= 30/30 (default) (value between 0 and 99) This value enables you to delay the point where the shutter of the lamps opens and closes.
-The value is expressed in centimeters and ranges from 0 to 99.

-▶ F3 > HOME COVER

-By pressing F3, the home cover protection plate slide backwards.
-This gives you easy access underneath the print heads.

-F4 > CLEANING / IP SET The cleaning/ip set window contains information and parameters about safety, network connection and the capping function.
+- DELAY (ON/OFF)= 30/30 (default) (value between 0 and 99) This value enables you to delay the point where the shutter of the lamps opens and closes vs first / last nozzle that will be printed.
+The value is expressed in centimeters and ranges from 0 to 99. - F3 > HOME COVER By pressing F3, the home cover protection plate slide backwards.
+This gives you easy access underneath the print heads. - F4 > CLEANING / IP SET The cleaning/ip set window contains information and parameters about safety, network connection and the capping function.